engcang/TROT-Q/README.md

 # TROT-Q
-#### ASCC2022 - `EungChang Mason Lee, and Hyun Myung "TROT-Q: TRaversability and Obstacle aware Target tracking system for Quadruped robots"`
+#### ASCC2022 - `Eungchang Mason Lee, Jinwoo Jeon, and Hyun Myung "TROT-Q: TRaversability and Obstacle aware Target tracking system for Quadruped robots"`
 + Tracking detected target (`YOLOv4-tiny-3l` network is used)
 + `FAST-LIO2` SLAM is used to estimate the states
 + Traversability and obstacle collision are checked